json-schema-org/vocab-database/database.md

 # Proposal for a JSON Schema vocabulary for common database use cases.

 ## Introduction

 The following write-up describes common database use cases that could benefit from JSON schema.
 It also proposes some extensions to JSON schema (additional keywords that can be ignored by validators not dealing with database use cases).
 The goal of this project is to solve common use cases in a product and vendor independent manner.
-Feedback, additions and modifications are appreciated.
-The current draft is written from a SQL-ish point of view (Oracle) but we should make sure that noSql products like MongoDB are not excluded.
-Also, any solution should allow vendor-specific extension.
+The proposal also caters to vendors (not database ones necessarily) that process JSON using a binary format.
+The current draft is written from a SQL point of view (Oracle) but we should make sure that NoSQL products like MongoDB are not excluded.
+Also, any solution should allow vendor-specific extensions.
+Feedback, request for additions and modifications in this proposal are appreciated.

-## Description of current state of affairs and high-level goals:
+## Current state of affairs and high-level goals:

-1) JSON is supported in most databases (SQL/ noSQL, open source/commercial)
+1) JSON as a storage data type is supported in most database products (SQL/NoSQL, open source/commercial).
-2) JSON is schema flexible but users request means to 'ensure some data properties'
+2) JSON is schema flexible but users request means to enforce some data properties on it.
-    - Examples: required fields, optional fields, data types, value constraints, etc.
+    - Examples: required fields, optional fields, data types, constraints on values etc.
-    - JSON Schema looks like the right solution
+    - JSON Schema looks like the right solution.
-3) SQL extensions for JSON have been added to the ISO SQL 2016 standard (SQL/JSON)
+3) SQL extensions for JSON have been added to the ISO SQL 2016 standard (SQL/JSON).
-    - Oracle targets to extend the existing and standardize `'IS JSON'` SQL operator to allow schema validation.
-The extension will be added to the standard - making the ISON standard refer to JSON Schema (ideally an RFC is published by then).
+    - Oracle aims to extend the existing and standardized `IS JSON` SQL operator to allow schema validation of JSON data.
+    - The extension will be added to the ISO standard - making the ISO standard refer to JSON Schema (ideally an RFC is published by then).
-    - For relational users it may be easier to define JSON Schema is a more sql-ish way.
-We therefore propose a SQL-like syntax of defining a (subset of a) JSON schema for IS JSON.
+    - For relational users, it may be easier to define JSON Schema is a more SQL-ish way.
+We therefore also propose a SQL-like syntax for defining a (subset of a) JSON schema for `IS JSON`.
-4) For efficiency, databases store JSON in non-textual form but instead in a binary encoding (Oracle OSON, Mongo BSON, Postgres JsonB,…).
-These binary formats also have a richer type system including types like `DATE` or `TIMESTAMP` which have no counterpart in the very simple JSON type system.
-We aim to allow validation of these types - this requires to extend JSON schema with an extended type system.
-JSON Schema already does some extensions but in a somewhat inconsistent manner: it added `'integer'` to types and `'date-time'` to format.
-As we want to keep existing validators working, we propose a new keyword `'sqlType'` that holds additional type instead of adding new values to the `'type'` keyword - but we're open to discuss this.
+4) For efficiency, databases store JSON not as text but in a binary format (example, Oracle OSON, Mongo BSON, Postgres JsonB, etc.).
+These binary formats also have a richer type system, including types like `BINARY`, `FLOAT`, `DOUBLE`, `DATE`, `TIMESTAMP`, `INTERVAL`, etc. which have no counterpart in the standard JSON type system.
+We aim to allow validation of these extended types - this requires extending JSON schema vocabulary with an extended type system.
+5) JSON Schema already offers some extensions, but in a somewhat inconsistent manner; it added `'integer'` to types, `'date-time'` and `interval` to format.
+As we want to keep existing validators working, we propose a new keyword `'extendedType'` that holds additional type instead of adding new values to the existing `'type'` or `'format'` keyword.
-5) Some databases allow the creation of JSON data from relational tables which themselves have data types and constraints.
+6) Some databases allow the creation of JSON data from relational tables that have columns with a data type and constraints.
 A user that receives generated data is likely interested in a description of the data.
-We propose to add functionalities to auto-generate JSON schemas for tables, objects and views in a way that relational constraints and type information is preserved.
+We therefore propose to add interfaces to generate JSON schemas for database objects such as tables, views and types in such a way that relational constraints and type information are preserved.

-## JSON schema database use cases
+## JSON Schema - database use cases

 ### Validation using IS JSON

-The existing and ISO standard SQL operator `'IS JSON'` performs JSON syntax checks and Oracle's implementation allows for extra conditions to be met - like unique key names. `IS JSON` can be used in the `WHERE` clause to serve as a row filter or in a check constraint to reject all insert/updates that do not satisfy the `IS JSON` condition(s).
+The existing and ISO standard SQL operator `IS JSON` performs JSON syntax checks and Oracle's implementation allows for extra conditions to be met - like unique key names. `IS JSON` can be used in the `WHERE` clause of a query to serve as a row filter or in a check constraint to reject any insert/update that do not satisfy the `IS JSON` condition(s).

 Example:
 ```